aadel112/croon/README.md

 * -N - default nice priority (optional)
 * -D - default ionice priority (optional)
 * -P - whether or not to perpend time (optional)
-* -F - run in foreground instead of as daemon (optional)
+* -Z - run in foreground instead of as daemon (optional)

 ## Examples
 Here are some examples: